 In the final step of the EnGMF, an ensemble of exchangeable samples from the posterior GMM~\cref{eq:posterior-GMM} is computed, resulting in $\*X^+_N = $.
-There are many ways by which a Gaussian mixture model can be sampled~\cite{gilitschenski2014deterministic,liu2016efficient}.
+There are many ways by which a Gaussian mixture model can be sampled~\citep{gilitschenski2014deterministic,liu2016efficient}.
 In this work we focus on the naive approach.
-First sample $N$ random variables from the distribution defined by the weights $v_j$ from~\cref{eq:EnGMF-update}.
-For each random variable, take its corresponding Gaussian mixture mode in~\cref{eq:posterior-GMM} and sample a random variable from it, by the canonical procedure.
-For details on implementation of the resampling procedure for Gaussian mixture models see~\cite{liu2016efficient}.
+First sample $N$ indices $j$ from the distribution defined by the weights $v_j$ from~\cref{eq:EnGMF-update}.
+For each index, take its corresponding Gaussian component in~\cref{eq:posterior-GMM} and sample a random variable from it, by the canonical procedure.
+For details on implementation of the resampling procedure for Gaussian mixture models see~\citep{liu2016efficient}.

-\begin{remark} Of note is that this resampling process does not generate iid samples from the posterior distribution, as the posterior GMM weights, means, and covariances are all sample statistics, and are thus random variables derived from the prior ensemble.
+\begin{remark} This resampling process does not generate iid samples from the approximate posterior distribution, as the posterior GMM weights, means, and covariances are all sample statistics, and are thus random variables derived from the prior ensemble.
 This means that samples from the posterior distribution are all conditioned on the prior ensemble, and the samples are therefore merely exchangeable.
 In practice, the error of treating these samples as iid does not seem to make a significant impact when the ensemble size is large enough. \end{remark}

 The choice of covariance in the prior GMM~\cref{eq:prior-GMM} dictates the convergence of the EnGMF algorithm.
-In the canonical EnGMF~\cite{anderson1999monte} the prior covariances are chosen as to align with~\cref{thm:optimal-bandwidth}, with the global covariance of the system estimated by the empirical covariance at time index $i$,
+In the canonical EnGMF~\citep{anderson1999monte} the prior covariances are chosen as to align with~\cref{thm:optimal-bandwidth}, with the global covariance of the system estimated by the empirical covariance,

 which is an unbiased estimator of the true covariance when the samples $\*X_N$ are iid.